 - To monitor and, where necessary, develop positions on insurance regulation or other matters or issues that may affect underwriting agencies,

-- To represent underwriting agencies in negotiations or discussions with legislative or government bodies whose subsequent rulings, regulations or controls may impact underwriting agencies, and, when applicable, represent underwriting agencies on bodies or organisations that may have an interest in, or impact on, underwriting agencies,
+To represent underwriting agencies in negotiations or discussions with legislative or government bodies whose subsequent rulings, regulations or controls may impact on underwriting agencies, and, when applicable, represent underwriting agencies on bodies or organisations that may have an interest in, or impact on, underwriting agencies,

 - To set guidelines to assist members in ensuring the stability, security and reputation of their individual businesses and therefore UAC, while recognising that ultimate responsibility for those issues rests with individual members.